Robin Skynner

 Robin Skynner (16 August 1922 in Cornwall–24 September 2000 in Islington, London) was a psychiatric pioneer and innovator in treating mental illness.

 As a young man during World War II, Skynner was a Royal Air Force (RAF) pilot who flew the Mosquito twin-engined fighter bomber, and the destruction he had to take part in drew him to psychiatry.
 Trained in group analysis and working as child psychiatrist and family therapist, he employed group-analytic principles in that therapeutic modality.
-He was a gifted teacher and practitioner of psychotherapy with individuals, groups, families, couples, and institutions.
-He was also a prolific writer.
+He was a teacher and practitioner of psychotherapy with individuals, groups, families, couples, and institutions, as well as a prolific writer.

 Early life

 Born on 16 August 1922 at Charlestown, St Austell, Cornwall, Skynner was the eldest of five boys.
 He was educated at St Austell County School and at Blundell's School, after which, at 18, he volunteered for the Royal Air Force, and was selected as a prospective bomber pilot.
 The destruction and slaughter he had to participate in adversely affected him, an experience that, for a variety of complex reasons, drew him to psychiatry as an eventual vocation.